distributive/Sahasrara/README.md

 # Sahasrara

-An extendable Discord bot framework written on top of [`WarwickTabletop's Tablebot`](https://github.com/WarwickTabletop/tablebot), built on top of [`discord-haskell`](https://github.com/aquarial/discord-haskell).
+An extendable Discord bot framework written on top of [WarwickTabletop's Tablebot](https://github.com/WarwickTabletop/tablebot), built on top of [discord-haskell](https://github.com/aquarial/discord-haskell).
 Note that a lot of commands were stripped from the original version of this bot, but the underlying code remains.
 If you find code that seems to be unused, it probably is.

 ## Functionality